 Address: 13767 W County Road B, Hayward, WI 54843

 Roughly one mile from downtown Hayward is Seven Winds Casino.
-Curated by the Lac Courte Oreilles Tribe, the Sevenwinds Casino is also home to a Pete Dye-designed 18-Hole Championship golf course, the Big Fish Golf Club.
+Curated by the Lac Courte Oreilles Tribe, the Sevenwinds Casino is also home to a Pete Dye-designed 18-hole Championship golf course, the Big Fish Golf Club.

-If you get hungry while you play, try the Kinnikkinnik Basket for an old-fashioned hamburger or the casino buffet.
+If you get hungry while you play, try the Kinnikinnick Basket for an old-fashioned hamburger or the casino buffet.
 After a long day of play, the Lodge at the Casino offers a range of accommodations.

 What is the best thing to do with kids in Hayward, Wisconsin?